CoreWeave

 • Retrieve the URL without KNative by executing kubectl get ksvc.

-See the example output for your fine-tune method:
+See the example output for your fine-tuning method:

 NAME URL LATESTCREATED LATESTREADY READY REASON